Hana-bi: Production

-Horibe takes up painting in the pointillist style in order to compensate for his paralysis.
+In the film, Horibe takes up painting in the pointillist style in order to compensate for his paralysis.
 In reality, these paintings were painted by Kitano himself, whilst in recovery from an infamous motorcycle accident in August 1994 that left half of his face paralyzed.

 Kitano's daughter and former singer, Shoko Kitano, makes a cameo appearance playing a nameless girl flying a kite in the film's closing scenes.

 The film's title is sometimes listed as "Hana-bi", "hana-bi" or "Hanabi" on the covers of international DVD releases and other references to the film in the West.
 However, the official title is actually HANA-BI, fully capitalized, and is used on all Japanese licensed products, including theatrical posters, video covers and OST covers.

 Soundtrack

 The soundtrack CD was first released in 1998 and 1999 by Milan Records, then reissued by Polydor.